jameshball/osci-render/README.md

 - Performance improvements to `Shapes.sortLines()`
     - With goal of high-framerate realtime rendering
-- Rendering `.svg` and other image formats
+- ✔ Rendering `.svg` and other image formats
+- Rendering text
 - Tune and transpose audio output
 - Support rendering of multiple objects
 - Saving pre-rendered frames to file for later loading